MicrosoftDocs/win32/desktop-src/SecMgmt/establishing-communication-with-configuration-snap-ins.md

 ---
-Description: 'After your attachment snap-in extension has added itself to the Services node, it should establish communication with the Security Configuration snap-in.' ms.assetid: '68a0e5a7-938f-45b7-90a3-8f35e5e6bbfb'
+Description: After your attachment snap-in extension has added itself to the Services node, it should establish communication with the Security Configuration snap-in. ms.assetid: 68a0e5a7-938f-45b7-90a3-8f35e5e6bbfb
-title: 'Establishing Communication with Configuration Snap-ins'
+title: Establishing Communication with Configuration Snap-ins ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Establishing Communication with Configuration Snap-ins